mildlydiverting/wwfdocs/readme.md

 This repo contains static files of data for use in the WWF Pods project.
 Subfolders should give you some idea of what the contained data consists of, and there is a seperate readme in many of the folders with background information

+If you are working on a project with any of this data, we'd really appreciate it if you could use a standard WWF header.
+This is provided as an HTML fragment + CSS in the Kit Of Parts (indluded as a zip file in the WWF Design Elements folder - sorry, I can't figure out git submodules)

+If you have ANY QUESTIONS this weekend about this, please email me - kim@storythings.com or kim.plowright@gmail.com - my mobile number should be available from any WWF people around / on the brief.

 Key Data
 ========

 We have created a system which ingests data sources (eg, CSV files published from google spreadsheets) and indexes them, making them available through a JSON API.
+It's nickname is the tabulator - there's a seperate readme for it available.

 Interesting sources are: